ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

-To ensure the predicted filters maintain consistent energy regardless of the magnitude of corrections, we apply per-sample energy normalisation to ensure learned coefficients do not arbitrarily amplify or attenuate the overall deformed matched filter response.

-The total number of trainable parameters is 102,526 (layer 1: $16 \times 256 + 256 = 4,352$, layer 2: $256 \times 382 + 382 = 98,174$).
-This compact architecture is significantly smaller than typical deep learning models, enabling rapid training (convergence within 500-700 epochs) and real-time inference.
-The single hidden layer is sufficient because the feature extraction stage (Section III-A) already provides a rich, physics-informed representation of the channel state.
-The network's role is to map these pre-processed features to filter corrections rather than learning representations from raw data.
+The total number of trainable parameters is 102,528: layer~1 contributes $16 \times 256 + 256 = 4{,}352$ and layer~2 contributes $256 \times 384 + 384 = 98{,}176$.
+This compact architecture is significantly smaller than typical deep learning models, enabling rapid training convergence within 500--700 epochs and real-time inference.
+The single hidden layer is sufficient because the feature extraction stage (see \emph{Feature Selection Rationale} section) already provides a rich, physics-informed representation of the channel state; the network's role is to map these pre-processed features to filter corrections rather than learning representations from raw data.

-The choice of $N_\text{hidden} = 2^{\lceil(\log_2(L)\rceil}$ ensures the hidden layer has sufficient capacity to model the $L$-dimensional filter space while avoiding over-parameterisation.
-Experiments with deeper architectures (3-4 layers with 256-1,024 neurons) showed minimal performance improvement at the cost of increased training time and susceptibility to over-fitting.
-An illustrative example of the network structure is shown in Fig.~\ref{nn-example}, demonstrating how individual features contribute to each filter coefficient through weighted combinations in the hidden layer.
+Experiments with deeper architectures (3-4 layers with 256-1{,}024 neurons) showed no significant EVM improvement at the cost of increased training time and susceptibility to over-fitting, confirming that the two-layer design provides sufficient capacity for this task.
+An illustrative example of the network structure is shown in Fig.~\ref{figure3}, demonstrating how individual features contribute to each filter coefficient through weighted combinations in the hidden layer.
+The layer dimensions $\bm{W}^{(1)} \in \mathbb{R}^{256 \times 16}$ and $\bm{W}^{(2)} \in \mathbb{R}^{384 \times 256}$ are annotated directly on the figure to unify the textual and visual descriptions of the architecture.

-\section{Training Procedure and Implementation}
+\subsection{Training Procedure and Implementation}